sql-bi/docs/_mydocs/contoso-data-generator/details.md

 ## Pre-data-preparation: static data from SQLBI repository

 The tool needs some files containing static data: fake customers, exchange rates, postal codes, etc. The files are cached under the "cache" folder specified as a parameter on the command line.
-The files are downloaded from a specific [static files repository](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/tag/static-files) if not found in the cache folder.
+The files not found in the cache folder are downloaded from a specific [GitHub repository](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/tag/static-files).
 In normal usage, if you reuse the same cache folder, the files are downloaded only on the first run.

 After downloading, some files are processed to create a consistent set of fake customers.
 The output file, *customersall.csv*, is placed under the "cache" folder.
 If you delete it, it will be recreated on the following run.